grafana/pyroscope/docs/sources/configure-client/language-sdks/java.md

 );
 ```

-### Configuration Options
+### Configuration options

-When you start Pyroscope as javaagent or obtain configuration by `Config.build()` Pyroscope searches
+When you start Pyroscope as `javaagent` or obtain configuration by `Config.build()`, Pyroscope searches
 for configuration in multiple sources: system properties, environment variables, and `pyroscope.properties`.
-Property keys have same name as environment variables, but are lowercased and replace `_` with `.`.
+Property keys have same name as environment variables, but are lower-cased and replace `_` with `.`.
 For example, `PYROSCOPE_FORMAT` becomes `pyroscope.format`

 The Java integration supports JFR format to be able to support multiple events (JFR is the only output format that supports [multiple events in `async-profiler`](https://github.com/jvm-profiling-tools/async-profiler#multiple-events)).
 There are several environment variables that define how multiple event configuration works: